 ProfessionalsChristopher D. Frey

-Christopher D. Frey is a partner in the Litigation Department and focuses his practice on white-collar matters, regulatory investigations and enforcement proceedings, internal investigations, and high-stakes litigation.
+Christopher D. Frey, a former federal prosecutor, a partner in the Litigation Department, and Head of the firm’s Tokyo office, focuses his practice on white-collar and regulatory defense, government and internal investigations, and related high-stakes litigation.

-Prior to joining Paul, Weiss, Chris served for over six years as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York.
+Chris previously served for over six and a half years as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York.
 There, he was a member of the Securities & Commodities Fraud Task Force and the Complex Frauds and Cybercrime Unit.
 Chris investigated and prosecuted a wide array of complex white-collar matters, including FCPA violations, insider trading, accounting fraud, market manipulation, investment advisor fraud, money laundering, intellectual property and cybercrimes, and criminal tax offenses.
 During his tenure as a prosecutor, Chris was the lead trial lawyer in numerous jury trials, and he has substantial appellate experience, having briefed and/or argued over a dozen appeals before the U.S. Court of Appeals for the Second Circuit.
 Chris is a recipient of the U.S. Department of Justice’s John Marshall Award for Outstanding Legal Achievement.

-From 2014 to 2015, Chris served as Associate Counsel in the Office of the White House Counsel.
-In that capacity, Chris helped develop and execute the White House’s response to various Congressional investigations, and provided legal and strategic advice to White House staff and Executive Branch officials on compliance, oversight and risk management issues.
+From 2014 to 2015, Chris served as Associate Counsel in the Office of the White House Counsel under President Barack Obama.
+In that capacity, Chris helped develop and execute the White House’s response to various Congressional investigations, and provided legal and strategic advice to White House staff and Executive Branch officials on compliance, oversight, and risk management issues.

-Chris has previously served on the Criminal Advocacy Committee of the New York City Bar Association, and currently serves on the New York City Bar's Judiciary Committee, which reviews all judicial candidates for the New York federal and state courts.
+Chris has previously served on both the New York City Bar Association’s Criminal Advocacy Committee and its Judiciary Committee, which reviews and evaluates all judicial candidates for the federal and state courts in New York City.